MikeWentForth/Regex-MD/Develop/gist-template.md

 ### Grouping and Capturing

+Grouping is a way of organizing your search based on sectioning off pieces in parenthesis in order to capture matches.

 ### Bracket Expressions

+Brackets allow the user to narrow down their results by a specific range.
+Example - /ab/ would yield every "ab" in the document. /[ab]/ as a bracket expression would yield every "a" as well as every "b" in the document.

 ### Greedy and Lazy Match

+A greedy search attempts to find the largest possible match for a pattern.
+It is the default behavior.

+A lazy search attempts to find the smallest possible match for a pattern.
+It is forced by adding a ? after the quantifier.

+Example: .....

+Greddy searches are made by default for the user to be able to capture everything within the pattern they're searching.
+By adding a "?" to the search, the user is using a "lazy match" that only displays the result of the first found pattern.

 ### Boundaries

+Boundaries allow the user to set a "\b" at the beginning or end of the pattern they're searching for.
+This will result in the user getting exactly the keyword they searched for with no additional letters attached.
+Example -"with" would result in with, withhold, wither, withdraw, etc. "\bwith\b" would result in only finding "with" and not other works such as "withhold", "wither", "withdraw".

 ### Back-references

+Back references allows the user to recall previously typed pattern searches and recall them by their group number with a "\2" sign.

 ### Look-ahead and Look-behind

 ## Author